b4rti/zasm/README.md

 pub fn main() !void {
     var gpa = std.heap.GeneralPurposeAllocator(.{}){};
     const allocator = gpa.allocator();
-    // const module = try Module.fromPath(allocator, "wasm-test/add.wasm");
-    // const module = try Module.fromPath(allocator, "wasm-test/hello-world.wasm");
-    // const module = try Module.fromPath(allocator, "wasm-test/wasi-hello-world.wasm");
-    const module = try Module.fromPath(allocator, "wasm-test/rustpython.wasm");
+    const module = try Module.fromPath(allocator, "path/to/your/module.wasm");
-    _ = module;
+    // TODO: Implement decoding and execution of the module.
 }
 ```
-For more information on how to use the ZASM API, please refer to the API documentation.

-Contributing
+## Contributing

-If you would like to contribute to ZASM, please follow the guidelines in the CONTRIBUTING.md file.
+Contributions doesn't make sense at this point in time, but feel free to open an issue if you have any questions or suggestions.

-License
+## License

 ZASM is licensed under the MIT License.
-See the LICENSE file for more information.
+See the [LICENSE](LICENSE) file for details.